LucasCossard/molpal/README.md

 git clone https://github.com/Nohalyan/molpal
 ```

 2. Install the necessary dependencies.
-You can use the environment.yml or use the 'requirements.txt'  after the  installation of the repository.
+You can use the environment.yml for Conda or use the 'requirements.txt' using pip after the  installation of the repository.

 ```
 pip install -r requirements.txt